Investing in Wine as an Asset

 Commissions

 Auction houses are popular places to sell wine.
 While these auction houses connect buyers with sellers, they also charge commissions.
-You should check the commission rate to make sure it is not hurting your profits too much or out of line with other auction houses.
+You should check the commission rate to make sure it is not hurting your profits too much or is out of line with other auction houses.
 You can browse through personal and online wine auctions to compare commission rates.

 Diversify Your Portfolio With Wine